ddennis/react-simple-store/README.md

 # This repos contains

 ## Denux.js
 An example on how to make a reusable solutions using the new Context API.
-It uses the basic concepts from Redux like reducers and dispatcher
+It uses the basic concepts from Redux like reducers and dispatcher.
+Now also supports combinedReduceres and contains examples on how to use async reduceres.

+##### Denux is now availble on npm
+    npm install denux --save

 ## Context example
 A simple example of the new Context API.
 How to make a Provider component and "consume" the data.